Aftaputra/Microscope-OF/docs/source/extensions/tasks_locks.rst

 Component Locks
 ---------------

-Locks have been implemented to solve a distinct issue, most obvious when considering long-running tasks.
-During a long task such as a tile-scan or autofocus, it is absolutely necesarry to block any completing interaction with the microscope hardware.
-For example, even if the stage is not actively moving (for example during a capture phase within a tile scan), another user should not be able to move the microscope, interrupting the task.
+Locks have been implemented to solve a distinct issue, most obvious when considering long-running actions.
+During a long action such as a tile-scan or autofocus, it is absolutely necesarry to block any completing interaction with the microscope hardware.
+For example, even if the stage is not actively moving (for example during a capture phase within a tile scan), another user should not be able to move the microscope, interrupting the action.
 Thread locks act to prevent this.

 The camera and stage both contain an instance of :py:class:`labthings.lock.StrictLock`, named ``lock``.
 Built-in functions such as capture and move will always acquire this lock for the duration of the function.
 This ensures that, for example, simultaneous attemps to move do not occur.

-More importantly, however, tasks can hold on to these locks for longer periods of time, blocking any other calls to the hardware.
+More importantly, however, threads can hold on to these locks for longer periods of time, blocking any other calls to the hardware.

 Locks are acquired using context managers, i.e. ``with component.lock: ...``